rdeangel/esp8266_max7219_rda_msg_board/README.md

 Key Features:
 ---------------------------------
 * HTTP and HTTPs webserver and message baord web interface
-* Ability to send messages via automation systems or scripts using uri parameters or via json small api
+* Ability to send messages via automation systems or scripts using url parameters or via json small api
 * Parameter to specify numer of message scroll repeats
 * Parameter to specify optional Buzzer sound with each start of message
 * Parameter to specify delay in millisend to speed up or slow down scrolling of text
+* Support for UTF8 Extended ASCII Characters (see https://www.utf8-chartable.de/)
 * It uses the WifiManager library to provide a webpage to configure wifi SSID and Password when one hasn't been previously configured
-* Support for UTF8 Extended ASCII Characters (see https://www.utf8-chartable.de/)
-* Change HTTP/HTTPs credentials and store in EEPROM
+* Change HTTP/HTTPs credentials and store them in config file (LittleFS)
-* ESP8266 Reset button used to reset HTTP/HTTPs credentials as well as previously confiugred Wifi SSID
+* ESP8266 Reset (flash) button used to reset HTTP/HTTPs credentials as well as previously confiugred Wifi SSID

 UTF8 Extended ASCII Characters